thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-4.rst

    We have *not* included a justification via the geometric perspective.
    This is because intuitively it's not quite obvious that to map out of the space of paths it suffices to map the constant path.
-   We will return to this issue in :ref:`part4JustifyingJGeometrically>`.
+   We will return to this issue when we justify the mapping out property geometrically.

+   .. missing link

 Transitivity